© ZOKRI 2023 All rights reserved | Privacy Policy | Terms & Conditions | GDPR

 How you decide on your pillars is a social process.
 In and across teams, in the markets you want to play, and for the customers you want to serve in those markets, you need to work out and propose to serve them better than your competition.

-To arrive at those pillars you should have considered a range of challenging questions, questions like:
+To arrive at your objectives that can be clustered and prioritized to form your pillars you should have considered a range of challenging questions, questions like:

 Every company comes up with different Strategic Pillars based on the market, the customers being served, competitors, and resources.